Amzzy78/Check-your-pecs/text-content-and-sources.md

 - Why it's important

-Checking your Pecks regularly is vital so that you understand the normal look and feel of your breasts.
+Checking your Pecs regularly is vital so that you understand the normal look and feel of your breasts.
 You'll more easily be able to identify any abnormalities and catch the changes as soon as possible.

 Source